nesl-lang/nesl-js/docs/PARSER_ARCH.md

 - `code`: Specific error identifier
 - `message`: Human-readable description
 - `content`: The problematic line
-- `context`: 3-5 lines around error
+- `context`: 5 (if available) lines context window around error -- relative to the file, not just the code block

 Context generation:
 - Target line in middle when possible